yahooo-m/OSTrack_SAM/README.md

 # OSTrack_SAM
-Combining OSTrack and SAM for VOT and VOS
+Combining OSTrack and Segment Anything for VOT and VOS
 # Quick start

 ## Install the environment